BDSM: Origins

 In Pompeii, a whip-mistress figure with wings is depicted on the wall of the Villa of Mysteries, as part of an initiation of a young woman into the Mysteries.
 The whip-mistress role drove the sacred initiation of ceremonial death and rebirth.
 The archaic Greek Aphrodite may too once have been armed with an implement, with archaeological evidence of armed Aphrodites known from a number of locations in Cythera, Acrocorinth and Sparta, and which may have been a whip.

-The Kama Sutra of India describes four different kinds of hitting during lovemaking, the allowed regions of the human body to target and different kinds of joyful "cries of pain" practiced by bottoms.
+The Kama Sutra of India describes four different kinds of hitting during sex, the allowed regions of the human body to target and different kinds of joyful "cries of pain" practiced by bottoms.
 The collection of historic texts related to sensuous experiences explicitly emphasizes that impact play, biting and pinching during sexual activities should only be performed consensually since only some women consider such behavior to be joyful.
 From this perspective, the Kama Sutra can be considered one of the first written resources dealing with sadomasochistic activities and safety rules.
 Further texts with sadomasochistic connotation appear worldwide during the following centuries on a regular basis.

 There are anecdotal reports of people willingly being bound or whipped, as a prelude to or substitute for sex, during the 14th century.
 The medieval phenomenon of courtly love in all of its slavish devotion and ambivalence has been suggested by some writers to be a precursor of BDSM.
 Some sources claim that BDSM as a distinct form of sexual behavior originated at the beginning of the 18th century when Western civilization began medically and legally categorizing sexual behavior (see Etymology).

 Flagellation practiced within an erotic setting has been recorded from at least the 1590s evidenced by a John Davies epigram, and references to "flogging schools" in Thomas Shadwell's The Virtuoso (1676) and Tim Tell-Troth's Knavery of Astrology (1680).
 Visual evidence such as mezzotints and print media is also identified revealing scenes of flagellation, such as "The Cully Flaug'd" from the British Museum collection.